learn-co-curriculum/dsc-quiz-hypothesis-testing/README.md

 ( ) No, since it is still likely that the sample means are not different from each other.

+?: Question 2

-?: Consider a sample of 100 athletes who have their blood oxygen levels measured before and after going on a 30 minute run.
+Consider a sample of 100 athletes who have their blood oxygen levels measured before and after going on a 30 minute run.
 You want to determine if their mean blood oxygen levels are significantly different after the half-hour run compared to the mean blood oxygen levels before the run.
 What kind of hypothesis test do you need to perform?

 ( ) unpaired two-tailed two-sample t-test